-Whether you launched a new website in 2018, or you have a long established site that needs to be redesigned, you may want to evaluate it first before investing time and money.
+Whether you launched a new website recently, or you have a long established site that needs to be redesigned, you may want to evaluate it first before investing time and money.

 A detailed website review will help you consider whether your online presence offers a true reflection of your business.
 It also considers whether the website provides a good user experience and is serving you as an effective marketing tool.

 Framework Digital would suggest four primary points as the basis of your website review:

 There’s no getting away from the fact that the human brain makes instant assumptions based on appearance.
 If your website looks dated or unprofessional, it is likely to be putting potential customers off in a split second.
 It will suggest that your organisation is tired and amateurish, even if your offices house a dynamic and professional team.

 It’s worth remembering that many visitors will be viewing your website on a tablet or phone.
 You, therefore, need to check that your website design layout works on a small screen.
 This may not have been a major concern when you had the site built, but it is considered a basic essential now.